dzhunli/azure_resources_manager/README.md

     *   Select the JSON file containing subscriptions using "Select JSON File".

-    *   Choose whether you want to enable or disable subscriptions using the radio buttons.
+    *   Choose whether you want to use enable or disable subscriptions using the radio buttons.

     *   Click "Delete Resources" to delete resources for subscriptions based on the selected criteria.

-5.  **Generate JSON for Non-Empty Subscriptions**: Click "Generate JSON for Non-Empty Subscriptions" to create a JSON file (no\_empty\_subscriptions.json) containing only subscriptions that have resources.
+5.  **Generate JSON for Non-Empty Subscriptions**: Click "Generate JSON for Non-Empty Subscriptions" to create a JSON file (non\_empty\_subscriptions.json) containing only subscriptions that have resources.

 6.  **Cancel Empty Subscriptions**: Click "Cancel Empty Subscriptions" to cancel subscriptions that do not contain any resources.